tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/操作指南/BOT 与业务安全/BOT 设置/BOT 管理/客户端风险识别_intl_en.md

 >!
 Bot flow defense is limited to web and H5 applications.
 Mobile terminals and mini programs are not supported.

 ## Prerequisites
-- You have purchased a WAF plan and subscribed to the [bot behavior management](https://intl.cloud.tencent.com/document/product/627/47799) service.
+- You have purchased a WAF plan and subscribed to the [bot traffic management](https://intl.cloud.tencent.com/document/product/627/47799) service.
 - You have added a protected domain name and ensured the domain name is in normal protection.
 Meanwhile, bot management rules has been enabled.
 For detailed directions, see [Getting Started](https://intl.cloud.tencent.com/document/product/627/18635).

 >?